Frequently asked questions

 Yes.
 There are two ways to submit a report without identifying yourself.

-When you report health care fraud, any information you provide about yourself will stay confidential.
+When you report health care fraud or abuse, any information you provide about yourself will stay confidential.
 That means that even if you give your name in the report, the health care provider(s) would not know that you reported them.
 However, you may also enter your complaint anonymously.